About Erin

 Entering into therapy is a vulnerable experience.
 People of all backgrounds should be able to get the help they need without fear of microaggressions or further oppression by the therapist.
 I strive to help people of all gender identities, sexual orientations, ethnicity and body size feel respected and safe with me.
 I am committed to integrating an understanding of how intersecting forms of oppression contribute to an individual’s experience.
 Through ongoing education, peer consultation, and cultural humility, I will do my best to understand and validate your lived experience.
 Additionally, a portion of my monthly income goes to supporting the Loveland Foundation, which provides a therapy fund for Black women and girls.

-I hold a Masters Degree in Clinical Psychology from Loyola University in Maryland.
-I am a Licensed Clinical Professional Counselor (LCPC) in the state of Maryland and a Board approved LGPC supervisor.
-I am a Licensed Clinical Mental Health Counselor (LCMHC) in North Carolina.
+I hold a Master’s Degree in Clinical Psychology from Loyola University in Maryland.
+I am a Licensed Clinical Professional Counselor (LCPC) in the state of Maryland, a Board-approved LGPC supervisor, and a Licensed Clinical Mental Health Counselor (LCMHC) in North Carolina.

-For more than 12 years I have worked in a variety of clinical settings, including outpatient clinics and private practice, treating patients with a wide range of mental health concerns.
-Notably, I was the clinical supervisor of the Mood Disorders Clinic at Johns Hopkins Bayview Medical Center where I supervised a multi-disciplinary clinic specializing in difficult to treat mood disorders.
-During my time there, I became interested in treating pregnant women and mothers with mental health concerns.
-I realized that there was a need for specialized treatment for this population, and I helped establish the Perinatal Mood Disorders Clinic at Bayview.
+For more than 12 years, I’ve worked in a variety of clinical settings, including outpatient clinics and private practice, supporting clients with a wide range of mental health concerns.
+I served as the clinical supervisor of the Mood Disorders Clinic at Johns Hopkins Bayview Medical Center, where I led a multidisciplinary team specializing in complex and treatment-resistant mood disorders.
+It was during that time that I developed a strong interest in working with pregnant and postpartum clients and helped establish the Perinatal Mood Disorders Clinic at Bayview to better serve this population.